Installation of SDK on Windows from sources

 Download the following files:

-Then, extract the content of the archive metavision_open_full_x.y.tar.gz
+First, extract the content of the archive metavision_open_full_x.y.tar.gz:

 tar -xvf metavision_open_full_x.y.tar.gz

-The absolute path to this directory is called MV_SDK_SRC_DIR
+In the following sections, the absolute path to this directory is referred to as MV_SDK_SRC_DIR.

 tar -xvf metavision_sdk_advanced_sources_x.y.z.tar.gz -C <MV_SDK_SRC_DIR>